You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Lipitor and St. John's Wort: Understanding the Interactions

 As a popular cholesterol-lowering medication, Lipitor (atorvastatin) is widely prescribed to patients with high cholesterol levels.
-However, like many medications, it can interact with other substances, including herbal supplements like St. John's Wort (Hypericum perforatum).
-In this article, we'll delve into the potential interactions between Lipitor and St. John's Wort, exploring the risks and consequences of combining these two substances.
+However, when taken with St. John's Wort (Hypericum perforatum), a herbal supplement commonly used to treat mild depression, anxiety, and sleep disorders, the interactions between the two can have significant consequences.
+In this article, we will delve into the potential interactions between Lipitor and St. John's Wort, exploring the effects on the body and the importance of consulting a healthcare professional before combining these medications.

 What is St. John's Wort?